intel/libvpl/doc/surface_sharing_apis_overview.md

 pmfxVPPOutSurface->FrameInterface->Release(pmfxVPPOutSurface);```
 ```

-### Importing an OpenCL image as a oneVPL frame for encoding
+### Importing an OpenCL image as a Intel® VPL frame for encoding
 - Note: Currently supported on Windows only.
 ```
 // get interface with import function (only call once per session)